Vauchi Principles

 |---|---|

-| User Ownership | All data stored locally on device, encrypted, under user control |
+| User Ownership | Data stored locally, encrypted, user-controlled |

-| Zero Knowledge | Relay cannot decrypt content; sees only encrypted blobs and metadata |
+| Oblivious Relay | Relay sees only encrypted blobs, not content |

-| No Harvesting | No analytics, telemetry, location tracking, or advertising IDs |
+| No Harvesting | No analytics, telemetry, or tracking |

-| No Sharing | User data never shared with third parties |
+| No Sharing | Data never shared with third parties |

-| Selective Visibility | Users control per-field, per-contact visibility |
+| Selective Visibility | Per-field, per-contact visibility control |

 Security Principles